mrmanc/mrmanc.github.io/_posts/2014-05-01-devops-manchester-monitoring-graphite-and-friends.md

 ---
 We had the second [DevOps Manchester](http://www.devopsmanchester.co.uk/post/82020992924/announcing-our-first-two-speakers-on-monitoring) meet up on Tuesday 29th May at the new TechHub Manchester office, where the topic was Monitoring.
 Along with an excellent talk from [Steve Elliot](www.tegud.net) of Late Rooms on ELK Wrestling (where [ELK](http://www.elasticsearch.org/overview/) represents Elasticsearch, Logstash and Kibana), I presented Graphite and Friends.
 Here are the slides (and below are the links from the presentation since they aren’t clickable in the embedded version).

+Update: I’m blown away by how popular these slides have been, so I will be fleshing them out with a full article at some point.
+That way you won’t have to guess the meanings of the points in the slides!
+Please check back soon.

 <script async class="speakerdeck-embed" data-id="3d57da60b222013190c962aacf32eac0" data-ratio="1.77777777777778" src="//speakerdeck.com/assets/embed.js"></script>

 * [Auto Trader Careers](http://careers.autotrader.co.uk/)